Human reward hacking

 What are we, as loss functions?

-Since the advent of the LLM era, the term human reward hacking has become prominent.
-This is because we fine-tune many LLMs using reinforcement learning, and RL algorithms are notoriously prone to “cheating” in a manner we interpret as “reward hacking”.
+The term human reward hacking is already in the memosphere but not yet well formalized.
+We naturally think of humans as reward functions when we train AI systems to optimize for human preferences This is because we fine-tune many LLMs using reinforcement learning, and RL algorithms are notoriously prone to “cheating” in a manner we interpret as “reward hacking”.

 Things I’ve been reading on this theme: Benton et al. (2024), Greenblatt et al. (2024), Laine et al. (2024), Saunders et al. (2022), Sharma et al. (2025), Wen et al. (2024).

-I use “human reward hacking” to mean something slightly broader than the usual RL notion of reward hacking, and that matches people’s casual intuitions more closely, in my experience.
+I use “human reward hacking” to mean something slightly broader than the usual RL notion; in particular, I think it matches people’s casual intuitions more closely.

 Classic RL reward hacking simply games a fixed reward model.
 When a human is in the loop, an AI system gains an advantage by steering the human evaluator—not only by making outputs ‘look good’ according to today’s criteria, but also by shaping what people will value, endorse, or notice over time.
 I think this generalization is warranted: humans are more complicated than typical reward functions, so we have more ways to be hacked, not fewer.
 I don’t want that to be dismissed as a terminological accident.
 We can call classic RL-type reward hacking “narrow” reward hacking as a special case of this broader definition.